Sustainable Development Goals

 Our residents highly value the ideals behind these goals which include fit-for-purpose infrastructure, services, economic growth, diversity, inclusion, and a clean and safe environment.

-We’re continuing our path towards a cleaner, greener future, and have received Silver Certification in the UN Habitat’s SDGs Cities Global Initiative, making us the first Australian city to receive this accreditation.
+We’re continuing our path towards a cleaner, greener future, and have attained Gold Level in the UN-Habitat’s SDGs Cities Global Initiative, making us the second city globally to receive this accreditation.

-Our certification means continuing improvements to our residents’ quality of life in areas such as accessibility and inclusivity, connectivity, community safety and resilience, as well as environmental improvements both in the lead up to the Brisbane 2032 Olympic and Paralympic Games and beyond.
+Our current and future-focussed strategies and initiatives ensure the SDGs are effectively integrated into the city’s future plans, ensuring we continue to improve our residents’ quality of life in areas such as accessibility and inclusivity, connectivity, community safety and resilience as well as environmental improvements both in the lead up to the Brisbane 2032 Olympic and Paralympic Games and beyond.

 Council initiatives that are helping us achieve a sustainable future